Resources

 What To Expect When Getting a Dental Crown

-Next, a putty is used to make a copy or impression of the tooth that’s receiving the crown.
-This is done to ensure that your crown won’t affect the way you bite down.
-During this visit, a temporary crown will be used to cover and protect the filed-down tooth until your permanent crown is placed.
+Next, a putty is used to make a copy or impression of the tooth receiving the crown.
+This ensures that your crown won’t affect the way you bite down.
+During this visit, a dentist will place a temporary crown to cover and protect the filed-down tooth until they place your permanent crown.

-During your second visit, the real crown is placed on your tooth after the temporary crown is removed.
-Sometimes, a local anesthetic is applied to numb the area before the permanent crown is fused.
+During your second visit, the dentist places the real crown on your tooth after they remove the temporary crown.
+Sometimes, they’ll apply a local anesthetic to numb the area before fusing the permanent crown.

 Are Dental Crowns Worth the Investment?

 Dental crowns fix damaged teeth and prevent further damage, which can avoid infections and other complications.
-For this reason, they are important procedures when applicable.
-That’s reason enough to invest in a crown, but they are also very durable and long-lasting procedures.
+For this reason, dental crown costs are worth it because they protect your health and are also very durable and long-lasting procedures.

 • Chewing ice or hard foods